andikatjacobdennis/Mastering-the-Windows-Command-Prompt/Content.md

 # Mastering the Windows Command Prompt

-Note: Use the command prompt with caution, as some commands can recursively delete files and folders or cause irreparable damage to your PC.
+<p style="color: red;">Use the command prompt with caution, as some commands can recursively delete files and folders or cause irreparable damage to your PC.</p>

 ## Section 1: Getting Started with Command Prompt